queensferryme/hugo-theme-texify/README.md

 git submodule foreach git pull origin master
 ```

-See `exampleSite/config.toml` for an example configuration.
+See `config.toml` for an example configuration.

 Note that for Simplified Chinese users, it is generally recommended to use [Noto Serif SC](https://fonts.google.com/specimen/Noto+Serif+SC) via Google Fonts.
 For instance, put the following codes in your `static/css/custom.css`: